-Working with technology startups in a global firm is incessant: someone is always up, sending e-mail, and your computer is always ready to work.
-When I worked as a furniture mover, picking up heavy objects and moving them without getting hurt, I was physically tired at the end of the day and even with an overtime assignment no one expected me to work more than ten or eleven hours a day.
-But mental work, knowledge work, collaborating with people, leaves me tired in a different way.
+I work with technology startups around the globe.
+Demands are incessant: someone is always up, sending e-mail, and your computer is always ready to work.
+When I worked as a furniture mover, picking up heavy objects and moving them without getting hurt, I was physically tired at the end of the day.
+Even with an overtime assignment, no one expected me to work more than ten or eleven hours a day.
+But mental work, knowledge work, and creative collaboration leave me tired in a different way.

-I am not sure how to develop an internal circuit breaker, I used to simply work until I became sick.
-As I have gotten older I no longer pull all nighters and now make a point of taking a short walk every hour or two to get a break from sitting and staring at my PC.
-But fundamentally there are few days when I feel like I have done enough.
+I am not sure how to develop an internal circuit breaker.
+I used to work until I became sick.
+Now I no longer pull all-nighters and make a point of taking a short walk every hour or two to get a break from sitting and staring at my PC.
+But fundamentally, there are few days when I feel like I have done enough.

 Strangely, today was one such day, even though I did almost no work.